lmc2179/lmc2179.github.io/drafts/beta_binomial_coverage.md

 ### Option 1: Informative prior

+are all the values _really_ equally likely? probably not.

 From experts or from your data

 what kind of rates have you seen previously? are any excluded by the "laws of physics"? subjective elicitation